dreger/thelivingwell.co/_posts/live/2017-04-21-desire-to-acquire.md

 Minimalism is a trendy word these days.
 Waves of people are stepping back from blind consumerism, in an effort to claim a more balanced way of living.
 There are TV shows documenting people moving into tiny houses, fitting whatever they can into 200 square-feet of space.
 There is a desire bubbling, a movement even, of people who want to have less and experience more.

 I too, find it to be an appealing way to live.
-Historically, I love a good closet purge.I might even be too zealous when it comes to purging things I have little use for.
-I’ve never been the sentimental type when it comes to possessions (except for mugs.)
+Historically, I love a good closet purge.
+I might even be too zealous when it comes to purging things I have little use for.
+I’ve never been sentimental when it comes to possessions (except for mugs.)
 And even though I love to clear clutter, I still found myself accumulating stuff.
 I always “needed” whatever was adorable in the Target dollar section.
 Which, let’s be serious, is everything.
 I was a sucker for sales, regardless of whether I actually needed another cotton t-shirt.
 It was THREE DOLLARS for crying out loud.

-Then, we started packing to move.
+Then we started packing to move.
 I had to evaluate each item for its worth and meaning.
-Clothing proved to be easy to pair down.
+Clothing was easy to pair down.
 Though, choosing between all of my yoga leggings did feel a bit like choosing a favorite child.
-I made peace with it by telling myself “It’s not goodbye.
-It’s just, see you later.”

 Then the mugs.
 I selected two that were handmade by potters I knew.
 They were form and function, experience and story.
 I selected a few glass jars I loved to look at.
 I rationalized, they could be used a variety of ways; kitchen storage, blooming buds or housing desk-top pens.
 Form and function.

 I noticed a pattern in the items I selected.
-I loved them for the way they looked, and the purpose they served. _Not a single thing existed just to occupy space in my life._
+I loved them for the way they looked, and the purpose they served. _Not a single thing existed just to occupy space in my life._ I finally let go of my desire to acquire.

-I have always viewed Aparigraha (Non attachment) as, not being attached to the effort of my outcomes, or any of the things I hold dear.
-More recently, I have started to apply non-attachment on the front end of my habits.
-Instead of an isolated event whereby I declare “I don’t need this stuff” I am diligent to not acquire in the first place.

-**I have become detached from the desire to acquire.**
+We have this way of filling the spaces in our lives.
+We fill silence with words, houses with stuff, and hearts with clutter.
+We fill the space and hold on tight – to things, places, and people.
+We pack everything in, leaving no breathing room around the edges.

+But what if we made space, and then let it be?
+What if we swept the caverns of our heart and soul, and left some holy, empty space?
+A place where there is room to breathe into and out of things and seasons and people.
+Room to receive and to let go.
+Open heart, open hands.

+Because if we leave some room around the edges, and leave hope for bigger possibilities, _who knows what unspeakable joy might enter in?_

+acquiring less,
+**Sarah Kay**